 - B.A., Speech, International Studies and Spanish Literature, Macalester College

 Research Interests and Activities

-Dr. Len-Ríos has taught courses in cross-cultural journalism, public relations, public relations writing, strategic campaigns, master’s thesis seminar, quantitative methods, mass media seminar and doctoral seminar courses.
+Dr. Len-Ríos has taught courses in cross-cultural journalism, public relations, public relations writing, public relations administration/management, strategic campaigns, master’s thesis seminar, quantitative methods, mass media seminar and doctoral seminar courses.

 Awards and Fellowships

 • Latino/Latin American Research Award, 3rd Place, granted by the AEJMC International Communication Division (ICD) and the AEJMC Minorities and Communication Division (MAC), Washington, D.C., 2018